Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   Press Ctrl-Right Arrow.
   This will take you the constructor of MyFrame.
   Goto line 689 move the caret over ModalWindow and Ctrl-Right.
-  ModalWindow is a subclass of wxWindow defined in the sub-block WX BRIDGE STRUCTURES AND FUNCTIONS.
+  ModalWindow is a subclass of wxWindow defined in (sub-block) WX BRIDGE STRUCTURES AND FUNCTIONS.
   Goto line 695 and move the caret over modal_init and Ctrl-Right.
   modal_init is where the modal toolkit is initalised.
   Note that goto using ctrl-right goes to the destination, expands it